·

 • Intervals are important for pinning.
 Don’t pin the same pin on the same day to all your boards.

 • Make your pin title reflect the blog post content.
-This way it will get repins and people sticking around on your blog.
+This way it will get repins and people will stick around on your blog.
 Don’t over-promise and then under-deliver!

 Create More Than One Pin Per Post